SonuNM1/AlgoPocalypse/String/Notes.md

 - Reverse a String ✅

 - Check if a String is a Palindrome ✅

 - Count Vowels and Consonants in a String ✅

 - first non repeating character ✅

 - Remove Duplicates from a String

+- String order

+- Different permutations of a string

+- Determine if two strings have a common substring

+- Circular permutations

+- Valid parenthesis (String, Stack)

 - Find the First Non-Repeating Character

+- Reverse string (in-place)

+- Print duplicate characters from a string

+- String reverse using recursion

+- Check if string contains digits

+- Duplicate characters in a given string

+- Count of a given character in a string

+- Print the first non-repeated character from a string

+- Convert a given string into int like the atoi()

+- Check if two strings are a rotation of each other

+- Length of the longest substring without repeating characters

+- Longest palindromic substring

+- Convert byte array to String

 - Check if Two Strings are Anagrams

+- Maximum occuring character in the String

+- Roman Number to Integer

+- Integer to Roman

+- Divisible by 7

+- String encryption

+- Largest word in dictionary

+- Remove given character from String

 - Longest Common Prefix

   Write a function to find the longest common prefix string amongst an array of strings.
 If there is no common prefix, return an empty string.

 - Implement strStr()

   Problem: Return the index of the first occurrence of a substring in a string, or -1 if the substring is not part of the string.

 - Count the Number of Words in a String

 - Count the number of characters in the string

 - Check if a String is a Valid Shuffle of Two Distinct Strings
 - Find the Longest Palindromic Substring

 - Find All Substrings of a String

 - Check if a String Contains Only Digits

 - Longest Substring Without Repeating Characters

 - Convert a String to Lowercase

 - Find the Most Frequent Character in a String

 - Remove All Spaces from a String

 - String Compression

   Implement a method to perform basic string compression using the counts of repeated characters.

 - Check if a String is a Subsequence (order same, contiguous not necessary) of Another String.

   Given two strings, check if the first string is a subsequence of the second.

 - Check if a String is a Substring (contiguous) of Another String

 No, subsequence and substring are not the same thing.
 Here's the difference:

 A subsequence is a sequence derived from another string by deleting some or none of the characters without changing the order of the remaining characters.

 Example: For the string `"abcde"`:

 `"ace"` is a subsequence.
 `"abc"` is a subsequence.
 `"de"` is a subsequence.
 `"aed"` is not a subsequence because the order of characters is changed.

 A substring is a contiguous sequence of characters within a string.
 The characters must appear consecutively in the original string.

 Example: For the string `"abcde"`:

 `"abc"` is a substring.
 `"cde"` is a substring.
 `"bcd"` is a substring.
 `"ace"` is not a substring because the characters are not consecutive.

 Key Difference: